zacharysgoldberg/mapty/README.md

 # mapty
-Course driver project that utilizes user location data to record and update exercise input.
+Course driven project that utilizes user geolocation data to record and update exercise input.